What Should I Pack?

 I watched his videos and could not master the art.

-This can be compared to those little balls inside of balls that are carved into little elephants.
+This can be compared to those little ivory balls inside ivory balls that are carved into little elephants… it’s that intricate.

 It wouldn’t help in any way if I wore a smaller size.
 It is reasonable to assume that you can fit more into the space if the clothes are smaller.
 I cannot win this.